 Disadvantages of Android

-1. Device Fragmentation With thousands of device models:
+1. Device Fragmentation You’re dealing with thousands of device models:

 - Multiple screen sizes to support